odradev/odradev.github.io/docusaurus/docs/backends/02-mock-vm.md

 # MockVM

-The MockVM is a simple implementation of a mock backend with a minimal set of features that allow testing the code written in Odra without compiling the contract to the target architecture and spinning up the blockchain.
+The MockVM is a simple implementation of a mock backend with a minimal set of features that allows testing the code written in Odra without compiling the contract to the target architecture and spinning up the blockchain.

 Thanks to MockVM tests run a lot faster than other backends and debugging is a lot simpler.

 ## Usage
 The MockVM is the default backend for Odra framework, so each time you run